GamingWubba93/Todesengel-Mods/README.md

 ## Domes

-Tier 1: Starter Dome – Starts unlocked
+Tier 1: Emergency Dome – Starts unlocked

 Tier 2: Medium Dome - Can be built once the Medium Dome has been researched (Low G Engineering).